xhy963319431/WEARec/README.md

 ## Dataset
 In our experiments, we utilize four datasets, all stored in the `src/data` folder.
 Given the limited space for uploaded files, we have only uploaded one dataset, LastFM, as an example.
-- The `src/data/*_same_target.npy` files are utilized for training DuoRec, SLIME4Rec and FEARec, both of which incorporate contrastive learning.
+- The `src/data/*_same_target.npy` files are utilized for training contrastive learning baselines (DuoRec, SLIME4Rec, and FEARec).

 ## Quick Start
 ### Environment Setting
 ```